Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-wrangling/_index.md

 ├──requirements.txt
 └──.gitignore
 ```
-2. Import the dataset [personality_scores.csv](personality_scores.csv) and load it into a DataFrame.
-Examine the DataFrame for duplicates (based on ID), and drop any duplicates that exist.
-Let's imagine that the data is ordered chronologically, and we'd like to keep the data related to the most recent time an applicant did the test.
-From your recent project on [assertive programing tricks](projects/data-science-specific/assertive-programming-tricks-for-pandas/_index.md) use the methods you practiced to check that the updated DataFrame has the dimensions you expect it to have.
-Perform some final cleaning steps by removing empty columns and cleaning up column names.
+2. Load the dataset [personality_scores.csv](personality_scores.csv) into a DataFrame.

+- Examine the DataFrame for duplicates (based on ID), and drop any duplicates that exist.
+The data is ordered chronologically, please keep the most recent data entry.
+- From this recent project: {{< contentlink path="projects/data-science-specific/assertive-programming-tricks-for-pandas" >}}, use the methods you practiced to assert that the updated DataFrame has the dimensions you expect it to have.
+- Perform some final cleaning steps by removing empty columns and cleaning up column names like this: `Section 5 of 6 [I am always prepared.]` becomes `I am always prepared`.
 Store this updated version of the DataFrame in a variable called: `personality_score_df`.

-3. Creat a function (or functions) to support creating new columns containing the total score of each of the personality test subscales.
-The new columns should be named as per the **big five personality traits** laid out in [scoring](scoring.txt).
-In other words, for the **conscientiousness** total score, all items marked as belonging to 'conscientiousness' should be summed.
+3. Create new columns containing the total score of each of the personality test subscales.

+- Write a function (or functions) to calculate the total score for each subscale as defined in [scoring](scoring.txt).
+The new columns should be named `Conscientiousness`, `Emotional stability`, `Openness to experience`, `Agreeableness`, `Extraversion`.
+In other words, for the **Conscientiousness** total score, all items marked as belonging to that subscale should be summed.

-The new data frame will look something like this and it should be named `personality_score_totals_df`:
+- The new data frame will look something like this and it should be named `personality_score_totals_df`:

 | I am always prepared | I am easily disturbed | I am exacting (demanding) in my work | ... | Conscientiousness | Neuroticism |
 | -------------------- | --------------------- | ------------------------------------ | --- | ----------------- | ------------------- |